tanisaur/bikeshare-stations/README.md

 ### 📈 Key Insights

-- Many bikes are not locked at stations:
+- Many bikes are not locked at stations: <br>
     The are a large number of bikes not being locked up at stations, especially more so when ending a trip.
 Meaning either there was no bike station available or it was full.

--  Time of day influence usage:
+-  Time of day influence usage: <br>
     Weekday evenings the hour of 5pm is the most used times for bikes.

--  Busiest Month:
+-  Busiest Month: <br>
     Trips steadily increased throughout the year reaching its peak in October, with over 700,000 trips taken.

-- Most Frequented Starting and Ending Station:
+- Most Frequented Starting and Ending Station: <br>
     The most frequently used station is  Columbus Circle / Union Station.

-- Least Frequented Starting and Ending Station:
+- Least Frequented Starting and Ending Station: <br>
     The least frequently used station is Ring Rd & North Shore Dr.

 ### 🤖 Random Forest Model vs. XGBoost